 How strong was Lou Ferrigno?
 This is difficult to answer.
 Unlike modern bodybuilders like Ronnie Coleman and Dorian Yates, there’s a sparsity of training footage or real workout photos.
 And unlike his contemporaries, Arnold Schwarzenegger and Franco Columbu, he never competed in powerlifting or weightlifting or did strength exhibitions.
-What’s more, Ferrigno, winner of the Mr. America and Mr. Universe at 21, turned 24 on the day of the 1975 Mr. Olympia and then retired to pursue acting but then made a comeback at 41.
+What’s more, Lou Ferrigno, the 6’5″ winner of the Mr. America and Mr. Universe at 21, turned 24 on the day after the 1975 Mr. Olympia and then retired to pursue acting but then made a comeback at 41.
 He’s the great “What If…?”
 What could TV’s Incredible Hulk have accomplished if he continued to grow over those 17 years when his strength would’ve peaked?
 We got a partial answer in the 1977 World’s Strongest Man, and then we saw a bigger version of him when he played the title character in Hercules at 31.

 What does the available evidence tell us about just how strong Lou Ferrigno was?